 Ephesians 5:22–33 contains a large embodiment of the divinely inspired Apostle Paul’s teaching relative to the relationship of husbands to wives.
 The context of this passage in the epistle is within the section where Paul is expressing the behavioral aspects of the called-out ones (cf. 1:4, 5; 2:10).

 The overall organization of the book of Ephesians is simple to understand: Paul has expressed the doctrinal truths and the calling of believers in chapters 1 to 3.
 He then segues to express the various practical aspects of the conduct of believers in chapters 4 through 6:9 (all based on the prior doctrinal truths he has previously stated).
-It is within this latter delineation on the behavioral elements of believers that he specifically addresses the husband-wife relationship.
-More pointedly, Paul addresses the walk or practices of the believer in this section, calling him or her to walk in unity (4:1–16), in holiness (4:17– 32), in love (5:1–6), in light (5:7–14), and in wisdom (5:15–6:9).
-The passage, 5:22-23, follows:
+Within this latter delineation on the behavioral elements of believers, he specifically addresses the husband-wife relationship.
+More pointedly, Paul addresses the walk1 or practices of the believer in this section, calling him or her to walk2 in unity (4:1–16), in holiness (4:17– 32), in love (5:1–6), in light (5:7–14), and in wisdom (5:15–6:9).
+The passage, 5:22–33, follows:

-Given the fact that the passage under investigation appears below the wisdom banner when outlining the book, means that for the believer to walk in wisdom he or she must understand the God-ordained relationship between husband and wife — the way God intends it to be.
-Of course too, the presumption is that God expects you and me to obey what He says here.
-In addition, for lawmakers, God expects them to take His wisdom on marriage into consideration when constructing (or reconstructing if need be) marriage legislation for a nation.
+Given the fact that the passage under investigation appears below the wisdom banner when outlining the book of Ephesians means that for the believer to walk in wisdom, he or she must understand the God-ordained relationship between husband and wife the way God intends it to be.
+Of course, too, the presumption is that God expects you and me to obey what He says here.
+In addition, God expects lawmakers to take His wisdom on marriage into consideration when constructing (or reconstructing if need be) marriage legislation for a nation.

-More so, by living in accordance to the guidelines of Ephesians 5:22–33, and enjoying the wonderful benefits of blessing that stem from such:
+More so, by living in accordance with the guidelines of Ephesians 5:22–33 and enjoying the wonderful benefits of blessing that stem from following such guidance:

 In addition to motivating every true believer to be extra-sensitive and careful as to how he treats his spouse, this truth also explains the reason why the forces and agents of evil continually labor to expunge God’s model of marriage from the face of the earth.
 To do so results in the fact that God’s existence is less apparent.
 Marriage, as we shall examine, provides all of us with a magnificent glimpse of what God is like!
-Should it be any wonder therefore why such a powerful force is afoot to redefine marriage?
-To do so is to extract a testimony of and by God; it is to erode one of the five foundational pillars that He intends to manifest His reign in the world prior to His Second Coming.
+Should it be any wonder, therefore, why such a powerful force is afoot to redefine marriage?
+To do so is to extract a testimony of and by God, as well as to erode one of the five foundational pillars that He intends to manifest His reign in the world prior to His Second Coming.

 How then does the biblical pattern of marriage illumine the reality of God?
 That question is answered in this passage.
-Specifically, the relationship of husbands to wives helps to illustrate and reveal three major aspects dealing with God’s attributes, power and nature.
-They are as follows:
+Specifically, the relationship of husbands to wives helps to illustrate and reveal the following three major aspects dealing with God’s attributes, power, and nature.

 II.
 THE INTERRELATIONSHIPS OF THE TRINITY